Grace Episcopal Church

 Bremo Bluff, Virginia

-Morning Prayer in the Chapel
+Holy Eucharist in the Chapel

 A small building, it was outgrown and retired as a church in 1924.
-A new, larger brick church was erected (the current Grace Episcopal Church,) and the now Parish House was moved yet again behind the new church.
+A new, larger brick church was erected (the current Grace Episcopal Church,) and the now Parish House/Chapel was moved yet again behind the new church.
 It is listed in both the National and Virginia Registers of Historic buildings.

 The Ranson House, which is the small white house on the north side of the Parish House, briefly served the community children as a schoolhouse and currently houses our church office.